Individual electoral registration - FAQs

 You will be sent a letter by the ERO confirming that your registration was successful, or asking for more information if that is required.
-If you have provided your email address or phone numbers, you may be contacted that way instead.
+If you have provided your email address you may be contacted that way instead.

 The open register is an extract of the electoral register, but is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by businesses and charities to confirm name and address details.